Grants

 UICC has a long history of building capacity for cancer organisations globally through grant making.

-Since 2016, UICC has awarded close to US$ 2.5 million in grants to 100+ organisations in the cancer community, mostly in the area of women’s cancers (both breast and cervical), humanitarian assistance for cancer patients, older adults with cancer and childhood cancer.
+Since 2016, UICC has awarded close to US$ 2.5 million in grants to 100+ organisations in the cancer community, mostly in the area of women’s cancers (both breast and cervical), humanitarian assistance for cancer patients, cancer research and childhood cancer.

 Collaborative implementation research for cancer prevention in Europe, supporting projects that can benefit from future funding from the European Union